 Raised crosswalks slow drivers and make crossings more comfortable for people using wheelchairs and mobility devices.

 Reshaping wide or irregular intersections to look more like a “T” improves visibility and shortens crosswalks.

 Contraflow bike lanes allow people to bike in both directions.
 We would not change the street direction for people driving.

 We are working to co-create next steps together with Lower Roxbury residents and stakeholders.

-We want to hear your ideas about how to make it safer and more enjoyable to travel around Lower Roxbury.
 We've convened an outreach advisory group to help us communicate with and engage communities in Lower Roxbury.
+The group meets quarterly.
+You can access all meeting notes and materials below.
 For more information, email firstname.lastname@example.org.

 Community members shared 297 ideas for how to improve transportation for people riding the bus, walking, biking, and driving or parking.